 Enchanted by nature from a young age, Dan Myers has been at the nexus of environmental policy, communications, and climate change for the past 15 years, most recently as the Chief of Staff for National Geographic’s Pristine Seas program.
 While working in communications for former Vice President Al Gore, Myers was introduced to National Geographic Explorer in Residence and Pristine Seas founder Enric Sala, and was captivated by his vision to protect the last wild places in the ocean.
+Get Inspired By Photos, Videos, Webinars, Stories, And Exclusive Offers.
+Sign Up

 This February, Myers will join travelers on Under the Southern Cross: New Zealand to Melanesia—an exploratory voyage through unmapped undersea realms in the South Pacific, where Myers has spearheaded several Pristine Seas projects.
 Here, he discusses conservation efforts in the region and beyond, and what he looks forward to sharing with travelers on the voyage.